Updated: February 11, 2020

 Now this doesn't mean you can look over their shoulders and check out sales or results from their ads -- but it's a great way to see how others in your area and niche are growing on Facebook.

-Facebook makes suggestions based on competition in my area in my same (or a similar) niche.
-I choose those pages by clicking "Watch Page" or search for pages in the search box.
+If you have a hard time finding competitors, Facebook will suggest pages based on competition in your area or industry.
+Choose pages by clicking "Watch Page" or search for pages in the search box.

-If you look at the Pages to Watch and see a page has exploded and gained lots of new Likes, you can visit that page to see what they're doing right.
+For example, if you see a page has exploded and gained lots of new Likes, you can visit that page to see what they're doing right.

 Perhaps a post had huge success and you can copy what they are doing on your page to gain more Likes.